jaary5/swing-quiz-app/README.md

 ## Add Your Own Questions

-If you want to customize the quiz questions, you can edit or populate questions.txt with questions in the following format:
+If you want to customize the quiz questions, you can edit or populate questions.txt with questions in the following format
 - **Question#Option1#Option2#Option3#Option4#CorrectOption